What you’ll learn today

 Every time anyone of your subscribers downloads a lead magnet add a generic “downloaded_leadmagnet” tag to the subscriber.
 This will allow you to easily search for subscribers that downloaded at least one lead magnet or none at all.

 I also recommend adding a specific tag per lead magnet.
 As the naming pattern, I recommend “leadmagnet_nameofleadmagnetwithoutspacesordividers”.
-This will allow you identify users who might be interested in a specific theme or topic based on the lead magnet for follow up emails.
-It also enables you to send out a broadcast email to all of your subscribers who haven’t downloaded this specific lead magnet yet, by excluding everyone who have the correlating tag.
+This will allow you to identify users who might be interested in a specific theme or topic based on the lead magnet for follow up emails.
+It also enables you to send out a broadcast email to all of your subscribers who haven’t downloaded this specific lead magnet yet, by excluding everyone who has the correlating tag.

 Step 1 Sign up for an account and create an empty campaign to organize your contacts.

-Think of a good name for campaign and pick something memorable that people will still recall if you didn’t send them a message in a while.
+Think of a good name for a campaign and pick something memorable that people will still recall if you didn’t send them a message in a while.
 Your goal is to get high open rates and this only happens if people associate the name of your list with high value.